 Jerald's surgery went well today and now he's fast asleep in the ward.
 The doctors had to make a LOT of cuts to make his bones straight - his bones had a lot of zig-zags.
 Now that they're straight, he should feel better and the rods will keep them from breaking again!
 Theater Tech Margreet, who has worked here for quite a few years, says she hasn't seen osteogenesis imperfecta that severe before, which means it's pretty atypical!

 Meet Jerald!
 He's a sweet, although quiet little boy that we met at our Lilongwe Outreach Clinic, a five hour drive from Blantyre!
 He has severe osteogenesis imperfecta, a condition more commonly known as brittle bone disease.
 His bones fracture extremely easily and have healed together at odd angles.
 Although he's unlikely to be able to walk, it will help him a lot to have surgery to straighten his limbs which will help with pain management and allow him to have a better life.
 Please be praying for him as he will be having surgery tomorrow morning on his legs to have all four bones straightened and reinforced with rush-rods!

 Send a Message to Jerald

-We'll deliver your message to Jerald at his hospital bed.
+We'll deliver your message to Jerald as soon as we see him.